bitmap/react-hook-inview/README.md

   )
 }
 ```

-Keep in mind that the entries will be an array.
+Keep in mind that the first argument will return an array.

-### Options
+## Options
 The `useInViewEffect` hook has more limited options that match the default API.
 ```js
 {